 18.4.
 Data validation

 The EGR data validation process takes place continuously during the EGR production process in between T+5 and T+15 months.
-The national statistical institutes contribute to the validation process of the multinational enterprise group structures during the repair phase by delivering relationships and data on enterprise groups to the EGR and also by pre-validation of the EGR input file.
+The national statistical institutes contribute to the validation process of the multinational enterprise group structures during the repair phase by delivering relationships and data on enterprise groups to the EGR and by pre-validation of the EGR input file.
 At Eurostat level, data quality checks and validation actions are carried out at all relevant stages of the EGR production cycle.
 Additionally, to improve the quality of the data, Eurostat has integrated validated profiling data of a selected number of the most important groups, the so-called Top-tier groups.

 18.5.
 Data compilation